Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

 \subsection{Recent results on facets and facet subgraphs}

-The role of facets of $\adjp_G$ as building blocks in the study of algebraic Kuramoto systems has been explored recently from the viewpoint of homotopy continuation methods \cite{Chen2019Directed}.
-Facets of $\adjp_G$ associated with even cycles are described from the viewpoint of Ehrhart theory by Ohsugi and Shibata~\cite{Ohsugi2012}.
-Explicit descriptions of the facets of $\adjp_G$, for $G$ being trees and cycles are also established~\cite{ChenDavisMehta2018Counting}.

-Using Gr\"obner basis methods, recent work of D'Alì, Delucchi, and Micha{\l}ek \cite{dal2019faces} provides a broader and more detailed combinatorial description for the faces of $\adjp_G$.
-In particular, the authors have shown that unimodular simplices contained in a facet $F \in \facets(\adjp_G)$ correspond exactly to spanning trees of $G_F$ \cite[Corollary 3.3]{dal2019faces}.
-They also show that for a connected bipartite graph $G$, the total number of facets is bounded by $2^{|\nodes(G)|-1}$.
-In \Cref{sec: main}, we provide graph-theoretic refinements for both of these results.
+Facets of $\adjp_G$ associated with even cycles are described from the viewpoint of Ehrhart theory by Ohsugi and Shibata~\cite{OhsugiShibata2012Smooth} and from the viewpoint of Lipschitz polytope by Gordon and Petrov \cite{GordonPetrov2017}.
+Explicit descriptions of the facets of $\adjp_G$, when $G$ is a tree or cycle, are also established~\cite{ChenDavisMehta2018Counting}.
+Using Gr\"obner basis methods, D'Alì, Delucchi, and Micha{\l}ek \cite{DAliDelucchiMichalek2022Many} provided more detailed descriptions for the faces of $\adjp_G$.
+In particular, they showed that unimodular simplices contained in a facet $F \in \facets(\adjp_G)$ correspond to spanning trees of $G_F$ \cite[Corollary 3.3]{higashitani2019ARITHMETIC}, and for a connected bipartite graph $G$, the total number of facets is bounded by $2^{|\nodes(G)|-1}$.
+This bound is exact if $G$ is a tree.
+Indeed, in this special case, the numbers of faces of any dimension are offered by Delucchi and Hoessly \cite{DelucchiHoessly}.
+In \Cref{sec: cut-set parametrization}, we provide graph-theoretic refinements to these results.